tomcoolnl2/sudoku/readme.md

+## Sudoku

+-   Horizontally adjacent rows are a band, and vertically adjacent columns are a stack
+-   The initially defined values are clues or givens
+-   An ordinary Sudoku (i.e. a proper Sudoku) has one solution
+-   Rows, columns and regions can be collectively referred to as groups, of which the grid has 27

+## Urgent

+-   [ ] Upping the difficulty causes the backtracking to look like infinite.
+Add a tracker to reset the calculation if exceeding an amount of recursion attempts?

+# Game play

 -   [x] Convert into a class, (singleton?)
 -   [x] Fix and cover proficient testing with Jest
 -   [x] Reset/New Game button